-- Adjusted EBITDA (40% Weighting): Measures the Company's profitability and motivates executives to focus on both top-line growth as well as efficient operations. - Free Cash Flow (40% Weighting): Reinforces effective use of Viatris' capital to drive cash flow generation. - Global Regulatory Submissions (20% Weighting): Emphasizes the importance of developing a robust pipeline of molecules that Viatris could manufacture and market over subsequent years.
+· Adjusted EBITDA (40% Weighting): Measures the Company's profitability and motivates executives to focus on both top-line growth as well as efficient operations.

+- Free Cash Flow (40% Weighting): Reinforces effective use of Viatris' capital to drive cash flow generation. - · Global Regulatory Submissions (20% Weighting): Emphasizes the importance of developing a robust pipeline of molecules that Viatris could manufacture and market over subsequent years.
 A robust product pipeline supports the sustainability of the business model while serving Viatris' mission of providing access to high quality, affordable medications.
-In addition, this metric serves as a stepping stone to implementing ESG sustainability metrics in the future.
+In addition, this metric serves as a stepping stone to implementing ESG/sustainability metrics in the future.

-As noted above, the setting of annual incentive targets reflected certain strategic initiatives for 2021.
+As noted above, the setting of annual incentive targets reflected certain strategic initiatives for 2021 and anticipated erosion in pricing and volume of certain of the Company's products.
 For example, in 2021, management made incremental investments in the business and divested certain products.
 These investments and actions were intended to support long-term value creation for shareholders and other stakeholders by, among other things, furthering Viatris' efforts to move its portfolio and pipeline up the value chain, investing organically in key brands, and executing on Viatris' commercial assets around the globe.
 In addition, the Company continued to make investments in global integration following the successful closing of the Combination.